been-there-done-that/rust_hello_world/README.md

         }
      }
     ```

-# implementation traits for a struct
+# implementating traits for a struct

 * ::syntax::
   ```rust
     struct A {...}